 Lumpini Stadium has been a landmark of Muay Thai since it was first built in 1956.
 As the most prestigious place to fight in the world, it has been the dream of many fighters to one day make it to that ring.
 When it held it’s last event on February 7th this year, many were sad to see it close its doors.
 It was forced to do so after its lease ran out and was not renewed by the Crown Property Bureau.
 The header photo shows it being torn down recently.
 Since it had such a prime location, I imagine that it will make way for another condominium, hotel, shopping mall or something of the like.
 A new, revamped Lumpini Stadium now stands on Ramintra Road.

 On Friday 4th April, I went to the new Lumpini Stadium for the first time.
-Upon arrival, it was strikingly different from its predecessor.
-It’s sleek, modern design made quite a change from the rickety, old building that I was so used to.
-Before I had even emerged from the taxi, I was greeted by P’Aor, a lady who works at the stadium.
-She quickly issued me with my ticket (for which I paid 2,000b) and escorted me to my ring-side seat.
-I usually wouldn’t sit ring-side but on this occasion, a friend of mine was fighting, so I wanted to be as close to his corner as possible.
+It’s strikingly different from its predecessor.
+Its sleek, modern design made quite a change from the rickety, old building that I was so used to.
+Before I’d even emerged from my taxi, I was greeted by P’Aor, a lady who works at the stadium.
+She quickly issued me with my ticket (for which I paid a hefty 2,000b) and escorted me to my ringside seat.
+I usually wouldn’t sit ringside but on this occasion, a friend of mine was fighting, so I wanted to be as close to his corner as possible.
 I arrived at around 6pm, when the opening bouts were just starting.

 I went alone, and it was nice to just sit and take it all in.
 I bumped into a previous opponent of mine, Nong New Sitkrupaew, who I fought in my first and fourth fights.
-We exchanged hellos and she told me that she was there to watch a friend of hers, who was fighting in the first bout, after which she left and I went back to admiring the fights, people watching and ‘accidentally overhearing’ the conversations of rowdy spectators behind me.
+We exchanged hellos and she told me that she was there to watch a friend of hers, who was fighting in the first bout.
+After she left, I went back to admiring the fights, people watching and ‘accidentally overhearing’ the conversations of rowdy spectators behind me.
 The main event that night was Dechsakda Sit.
 Songpeenong vs. E.T Petchsomnueg but before that was Cherry Sit.
 Dab Aun vs. Dech Udom Ao.
 Boonchuay.
-Dech Udom wore some rather snazzy shorts with bows on the side and it was the first time that I’ve seen a male fighter wear those.
-This was also actually my favourite fight of the night.
+This was also my favourite fight of the night.
 See below for the video.

-Melissa Ray of Muay Thai on the Brain wrote a review of her experience of the stadium, as did Rob Cox of Muay Thai Focus (definitely give those a read).
+Melissa Ray of Muay Thai on the Brain wrote a review of her experience of the stadium, as did Rob Cox of Muay Thai Focus.
 They both give further insights into the stadium, both also mentioning that one undeniable difference between the new and the old stadium is the temperature.
 I have to agree, it is rather chilly.
 Be sure to take a jacket when you go, the extreme air-con gets a little too much after a while.
-Lumpini Stadium’s official website describes the new stadium as ‘a building with modern style’, ‘through design and use of technology in modern construction’.
-It also boasts the new and improved facilities, such as, ‘modern lighting, sound systems and LED display’, capacity of over 5,000′ and ‘parking capacity of over 300’.
+Lumpini Stadium’s official website describes the new stadium as ‘a building with modern style,through design and use of technology in modern construction’.
+It also boasts the new and improved facilities, such as, modern lighting, sound systems and LED displays, a capacity of over 5,000′ and parking capacity of over 300.
 It also mentions that there are restaurants and massage shops available, although I didn’t explore those myself, I got stuck into the fights straight away.

-While it may be bittersweet that the original, historic Lumpini Stadium is now gone, I wholeheartedly believe that the new one is a great thing, and rather than being a disappointment, it actually surpassed my expectations.
-I wonder if it will make way for more positive changes like this one.
+While it’s bittersweet that the original, historic Lumpini Stadium is now gone, the new one actually surpassed my expectations.
+I wonder what other changes it will make way for in the sport.